butternetwork/butter-router-contracts/README.md

     ) external payable;
 ```

-2.swapAndBridge swap tokens and bridge outToken to other chain.
+2. swapAndBridge swap tokens and bridge outToken to other chain.

 ```solidity
     // 1. bridge:  _swapData.length == 0 and _bridgeData.length > 0